home-assistant/home-assistant.io/source/_integrations/homematicip_cloud.markdown

   * Weather Sensor – plus (*HmIP-SWO-PL*)
   * Weather Sensor – pro (*HmIP-SWO-PR*)

-## What to do, if a device is missing in Home-Assistant
+## What to do, if a device is missing in Home Assistant

 In order for a device to be integrated in the Home-Assistant, this must first be implemented in the upstream library.
 A dump of your configuration is required for this, which is then attached to a new issue in the [upstream lib's](https://github.com/coreGreenberet/homematicip-rest-api) github repository.